 - Only repaying the minimum amount will mean you pay more in interest overall

 - You’ll need to connect to Open Banking

 - There may be additional fees if you change your repayment plan

 Fintern customer reviews

-Fintern has received “average” reviews from customers, according to review platform Trustpilot.
-It currently has a rating of 2.9 out of 5, based on more than 25 reviews (updated 22 March 2021).
+Fintern has received “excellent” reviews from customers, according to review platform Trustpilot.
+It currently has a rating of 4.4 out of 5, based on more than 140 reviews (updated May 2022).
 Some customers praised the “excellent” customer service and easy-to-use app, but others reported delays in receiving their application outcome.

 Fintern promises to offer competitive, personalised loans that are calculated on your ability to repay and not your credit score, which could make it a worthwhile option for borrowers with poor or limited credit history.

 With its innovative approach to loan repayments, Fintern could also help customers looking for more flexibility in how and when they repay their loan.

 From house prices to pints: The price hikes that have thrashed average salary growth over the past 30 years

 New research investigates how the prices of common commodities in the UK have changed over the last 30 years.